The worst career change mistakes to avoid

 Whether you’re suffering from burnout or boredom, you need to avoid these common pitfalls before you change careers.

 Changing careers is never easy—but it is absolutely possible.
 Just because you’re on a dedicated career path doesn’t mean you have to stay on it forever.

-Sure, your family and friends may think you’ve lost your marbles when you announce plans for a midlife career change, but take heart: 59% of working adults say they’re interested in taking the leap, a recent survey from the University of Phoenix School of Business found.
+Sure, your family and friends may think you’ve lost your marbles when you announce plans for a midlife career change, but take heart: 59% of working adults say they’re interested in taking the leap, according to a recent survey from the University of Phoenix School of Business.